-Counterparty credit risk is the risk of losses (realised or unrealised) arising from a counterparty defaulting on a financial instrument where Greater Wellington is a party.
-The credit risk to Greater Wellington in a default event will be weighted differently depending on the type of instrument.
+Counterparty credit risk is the risk of losses (realised or unrealised) arising from a counterparty defaulting on a financial instrument where the Council is a party.
+The credit risk to the Council in a default event will be weighted differently depending on the type of instrument.

 Credit risk will be regularly reviewed by the Council.
-Treasury related transactions will only be entered into with organizations specifically approved by the Council.
+Treasury related transactions will only be entered into with organisations specifically approved by the Council.